|

-Professor Dr. Syed Arif Kamal, Professor (BPS-21), Department of
+| Prof. Dr. Syed Arif Kamal, Senior-Most Professor of University,

-Mathematics, University of
+Engineering, University of

-BSc (Honors) summa cum laude, MSc summa cum laude (98.8% marks)
+Karachi, obtained his BSc (Honors) summa cum laude, MSc summa

-University, Bloomington, USA and MA from the Johns
+United States and MA from the Johns

-Hopkins University, Baltimore, USA as Quaid-é-Azam
+Hopkins University, Baltimore, United States as Quaid-é-Azam Scholar.
+He

 His awards and honors include throughout First-Class-First Position, 4 gold

-medals for scholastic achievements and Karachi-University-Syndicate
+medals for scholastic achievements as well as Karachi-University-Syndicate

 Appointments as Assistant Professor, Associate Professor and Professor, all